 Respect your customers’ time

 Each interaction you have with your customers should be natural, organic and personalized.
 Customers can sense scripted pitches and checklists, and they are more likely to respond positively to a real person than a script.
 Keep in mind that a captive audience is not necessarily the most appropriate opportunity to sell.
-Listen and take action to resolve customers’ needs first so they feel valued.
+Listen and act to resolve customers’ needs first so they feel valued.
 Build trust and rapport—explain what you can and will do each step of the way.
-Ask questions to uncover how they use your product or service, and identify opportunities to educate them on how to get the most out of it going forward.
+Ask questions to uncover how they use your product or service and identify opportunities to educate them on how to get the most out of it going forward.
 Once you confirm their needs are met and thank them for their business, let them get on with their day.
 Respecting their time makes them feel appreciated.
 Conversely, over-solicitation of new offerings that don’t fit their needs could push them to a competitor.
-To illustrate this point, read about the migration of users from MySpace to Facebook3 after a change in the site design to make advertising work in social media.